 People who love their jobs say that their work challenges them.
 It keeps their minds active, teaches them new things, and presents them with ways to use their talents and skills to solve problems and do good work.
 An employee who’s bored and not engaged is someone who soon loses interest, starts putting in less effort, and ultimately starts looking for somewhere else to work.

-What you can do to make sure your employees feel connected is to keep them up on what the company is doing and what its plans are for the future.
-They should be aware of the mission statement and actively involved in implementing it.
+A way to help employees feel connected to the company is to keep them informed on what the company is doing and what the future plans are.
+They should be aware of the company vision and mission statement and be actively involved in implementing it.

-You should do everything you can to make employees know that they’re part of the company’s successes and progress, whether it’s by a newsletter, team-building activities, or social get-togethers outside of the workplace
+You should do everything you can to make employees know that they’re part of the company’s successes and progress, whether it’s through a newsletter, team-building activities, or social get-togethers outside of the workplace.

 They Know You Want Them to Succeed

 One way to help employees reach new heights is to offer full or partial tuition reimbursement for graduate school.
 An advanced degree is an investment that pays dividends to both the employee and the company.
-With the wide variety of options currently available, if it’s the best fit, an employee can even enroll in an online MBA program in California, for example, no matter where you’re located.
+With the wide variety of technology currently available, an employee can even enroll in an online MBA program in California, for example, no matter where you’re located.

 They Respect Their Bosses and Like Their Coworkers